How to Find and Measure Product-Market Fit

 You have to define your product and what it will be like while finding product-market fit.
 What will make it stand out?
 Why will people want to give it a shot?

 At this stage, you need a concept that you'll later iterate to become the product version that everyone wants to get.
-List the major issues to be solved and the opportunities to approach them effectively (they'll form the basis of your offerings and your business or startup digital marketing strategy).
+List the major issues to be solved and the opportunities to approach them effectively (they'll form the basis of your offerings and your business or startup marketing strategy).

 Step 4: Work on Your MVP